-45. The parish of Our Lady of the Rosary, Dalton-in-Furness, including St. Anthony, Askham-in-Furness.
+45. The parish of Our Lady of the Rosary and St Margaret, Dalton-in-Furness, including St Anthony, Askham-in-Furness.
 Sacramental Priority Further develop ongoing formation.
-Establish a faith sharing/RCIA group Further develop its ecumenical relations and devotions Develop the ministry for fostering vocations.
+Establish a faith sharing/RCIA group.
+Further develop its ecumenical relations and devotions.
+Develop the ministry for fostering vocations.
 Establish a faith focussed Youth Group.
-Mission Priority Develop its mission with families through its relationship with Our Lady of the Rosary primary school.
-Develop its links and collaboration with St Bernard's High School.
-Further develop its mission with older people, and the sick and housebound beyond home visits perhaps including liturgical services Develop its mission with workers through the parish priest's role as chaplain to BAE, Barrow.
+Mission Priority Develop its mission with families through its relationship with Our Lady of the Rosary Primary School.
+Develop its links and collaboration with St Bernard's High School, Barrow.
+Further develop its mission with older people, the sick and housebound beyond home visits perhaps including liturgical services.
+Develop its mission with workers through the parish priest's role as chaplain to BAE, Barrow.
 The parish plans to develop its outreach.

-46. The parish of St. Mary, Ulverston.
+46. The parish of St. Mary of Furness, Ulverston.
 Sacramental Priority Establish a property management team.
 The parish plans to develop social activities.
 The parish plans to develop its ministry of welcoming.
 Identify and train lay catechists, particularly for baptism and marriage preparation.
 The parish plans to raise the profile of the sacraments, particularly reconciliation and the eucharist.
 The parish seeks to develop further its prayer groups and Lectio Divina.
 Establish weekly children's liturgy.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Mary primary school.
-Develop its links and collaboration with St Bernard's High School.
+Mission Priority Develop its mission with families through its relationship with St Mary's Primary School.
+Develop its links and collaboration with St Bernard's High School, Barrow.
 The parish plans to further develop its mission with youth.
-Further develop its mission with older people, and the sick and housebound beyond home visits.
-The parish will continue to support the SVP and CWL which are active in the parish The parish is involved with Churches Together.
-The parish plans to develop its outreach to the lapsed.
+Further develop its mission with older people, the sick and housebound beyond home visits.
+The parish will continue to support the SVP and CWL which are active in the parish The parish plans to develop its outreach to the lapsed.

-47. The parish Our Lady and St. James, Millom.
-Sacramental Priority Expand the membership of the parish pastoral council.
-Develop its ministry of welcoming.
+47a.
+The parish of Our Lady and St James, Millom.
+Sacramental Priority Formalise a parish pastoral council.
+Reaffirm our sense of unity as a parish Develop its ministry of welcoming.
 The parish plans to identify and train lay catechists, particularly for baptism and marriage preparation.
-Support the children's liturgy group The parish plans to establish a baptism programme.
+Support the children's liturgy group.
 Develop ongoing formation.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St James primary school and social activities.
+Mission Priority Develop its mission with families through its relationship with St James' Primary School and social activities.
 Establish a faith focused youth group.
-Develop its mission with the sick and housebound beyond home visits.
+Improve and formalise our pastoral care of the sick.
 Develop its relationship with the elderly by more social events.
-Continue to support the SVP, KSC, CAFOD and Fair Trade groups Continue with the initiative of approaching the lapsed.
+Continue to support the SVP, KSC, CAFOD and Fair Trade groups.
+Continue with the initiative of approaching the lapsed.